 Co-ops in Ontario

-People in Ontario have been participating in co-ops for more than 160 years.
+People in Ontario have been participating in co-ops for more than 150 years.
 Traditionally, co-operatives flourished particularly in the agriculture sector, where they were a powerful marketing and business supply tool helping farmers compete with powerful suppliers and processors.
-From the early 20th century, co-operative leaders in Ontario were provincial and national leaders.
-E.C.
-Drury, a founder of the Ontario agricultural co-operative movement, was Premier, and Agnes Macphail, an early director of that same movement, was Canada's first female Member of Parliament.
+As the image above shows, that has changed dramatically in the 21st century.

 THE ONTARIO CO-OP EXPERIENCE